the-vampiire/chingu-chimp/testingInstructions.md

     * If you dont receive an error response for your erroneous command send a message with the command you entered and any additional notes.
     * if you forget which flags to use or the correct format you can call the sub-guide for that item at any time.

-After reading the help guide copy and paste this message into the channel and enter your responses.
+After using the update command copy and paste this message into the channel and enter your responses.
 Yes / no is fine but feel free to provide detail:
 ```
 1. Was the git-style interface intuitive / convenient to you or do you have an alternative approach to updating you would like to suggest?
 2. Were the error messages clear and helpful in guiding you towards fixing your error?